-This document contains guidelines and standards for the Medi-Cal Peer Support Specialist Certification (PSSC) program in California.
+This document contains guidelines and standards for the certification of Medi-Cal Peer Support Specialists in California in accordance with Chapter 7, Part 3, Article 1.4, Division 9 of the Welfare and Institutions Code.

-The federal Centers for Medicare and Medicaid Services (CMS) recognizes the value of a peer support specialist's experience as part of an evidence-based model of care and the importance in the state's delivery of mental health and substance use disorder treatment.
-Through the passage of Senate Bill 803, (SB 803), Beall a Certified Medi-Cal Peer Support Specialist is recognized as a new provider type that provides a distinct service type under the Medi-Cal programs for Specialty Mental Health Services (SMHS) and the Drug Medi-Cal Organized Delivery System (DMC-ODS) in California.
+The federal Centers for Medicare & Medicaid Services (CMS) recognizes the value of a peer support specialist's experience as part of an evidence-based model of care and the importance in the state's delivery of mental health and substance use disorder treatment.
+Through the passage of Senate Bill 803 (SB 803), a Certified Medi-Cal Peer Support Specialist is recognized as a new provider type that provides a distinct service type under the Medi-Cal programs for Specialty Mental Health Services (SMHS) and the Drug Medi-Cal Organized Delivery System (DMC-ODS) in California.
 In alignment with SB 803, the California Department of Health Care Services (DHCS), through community stakeholder input, set statewide standards for the Medi-Cal Peer Support Specialist Certification in California.
 Standards are set forth in the Behavioral Health Information Notice 21-041 (BHIN 21-041, see Appendix I).

-The California Mental Health Services Authority, a joint powers authority, develops and implements programs on behalf of counties serving California's Medi-Cal beneficiaries through specialty mental health and substance use disorder services.
-The California Mental Health Services Authority (CalMHSA), in partnership with the County Mental Health Plans, is the certifying entity for the state-approved Medi-Cal Peer Support Specialist Certification (PSSC) program in California (herein referred to as "Certifying Entity" or "CalMHSA").
+The California Mental Health Services Authority (CalMHSA), a Joint Powers of Authority, develops and implements programs on behalf of counties serving California's Medi-Cal beneficiaries through specialty mental health and substance use disorder services.
+CalMHSA, in partnership with the county Mental Health Plans, is the certifying entity for the state-approved Medi-Cal Peer Support Specialist Certification program.

-CalMHSA shall administer all functions of the state-approved certification program and shall adhere to all standards set forth by the California Department of Health Care Services.
-All policies have been developed with guidance from the Department of Health Care Services and with consideration from stakeholder input.
+CalMHSA administers all functions of the certification program and adheres to all standards set forth by DHCS.
+All policies have been developed with guidance from DHCS and with consideration from stakeholder input.